 A blazed holographic grating has had the sinusoidal profile transformed into a ‘saw tooth’ profile.
 This saw tooth profile increases the efficiency of the diffraction grating over the wavelength region of interest without increasing the stray light.
 Spectrum Scientific uses a proprietary blazing technique which creates a blazed grating that demonstrates considerably lower stray light with equivalent or better efficiency when compared to ion-etched gratings.
 Currently this technique is limited to a blaze region of 200-300mm.

-In addition to plane gratings, Spectrum Scientific is one of the few companies that designs and manufactures blazed abberation corrected, flat field imaging gratings optimized for the UV and visible wavelengths.
+In addition to plane gratings, Spectrum Scientific is one of the few companies that designs and manufactures blazed aberration corrected, flat field imaging gratings optimized for the UV and visible wavelengths.